Ankush1992/Ankush1992.github.io/_posts/2016-10-22-hystrix-spring-boot-circuit-breaker.md

 That's no good !
 We want our Node A to keep running and ideally return something in case Node B is down.
 This is where Hystrix comes in .
 [Here](https://github.com/Netflix/Hystrix/wiki) is an excellent documentation explaining Hystrix in depth.

-We set up Hystrix to monitor the calls from Node A to Node B , and execute a fallback method whenever Node B starts to lag.
+We set up Hystrix to monitor the calls from Node A to Node B , and execute a fallback method whenever Node B starts to lag/throw exceptions/shuts down.

 Firstly , you need to tell Spring to enable Hystrix :